 “It might be scary,” he says.
 “But I promise you it will be worth it.”

 I smile at him then, and blink.
 He is gone.
 His hand isn’t holding mine, his fingers aren’t in my hair, yet I can still feel the warmth he left behind.
 I look around the darkness, but he is nowhere to be found.
+He was just there, wasn’t he?
+All life and brightness and strength?
+I look everywhere in the waters surrounding me and he is nowhere to be found.
+No trace.
+No bubbles left from his movements.
 For a moment, my smile fades, but then it returns.

-He was never there, was he?
-There was no stranger at all.
-It was me.
-The heat, the strange brightness, it was all me.
-I thought I wasn’t strong enough to find my own way out of the darkness, and the last embers of hope inside me decided to prove me wrong.
+It doesn’t matter that he isn’t here anymore.
+It doesn’t matter if he was never there at all.
+The heat, the strange brightness, I have all of that inside of me.
+I’m strong enough to find my own way out of the darkness, there are still embers of hope inside of me believing that.
 What a cruel trick to play on myself, I muse, but then my smile grows.
 I am still hovering at the edge of the darkness, and even though I am alone, it doesn’t matter.